 These prototypes come from a beta tester who worked for Acclaim.
 Having passed away recently, this individual's nephew undertook the task of selling them.
-The "Duffy's Dreamcast Collection" project is a tribute to his uncle, Duffy.
+The "Duffy's Dreamcast Collection" (Dreamcast part) project is a tribute to his uncle, Duffy.

 "He was a quiet and very discreet guy, we only saw him a few times a year."

 Another page, also in tribute to Duffy, has been created to reference about 40 prototypes for consoles other than the Dreamcast.
 You can download prototypes, including Unreleased (Heaven's Drive) for Playstation 2, Xbox, Pc and GameCube by going here : Duffy's Collection Part 2

 To guarantee the quality of the game, the beta testers analyzed the game in depth and provided feedback to the developers throughout its development.
 Video game beta testers are the guarantors of the quality of a game and their work is essential and is reflected in the final version to which players have access.
 They must, in particular, ensure the stability of the game, but also its playability.
 This job is quite difficult and requires spending a lot of time on a given area or section, playing these primitive builds that are not necessarily exciting and giving extremely detailed and formatted feedback.

 "The only complaint he had about his craft was having to play the same things over and over again.
 You're trying to bug the game and you have to imagine all the things players could do!"